 Comfort fabric softener is not suitable for vegans as it contains ‘ditallowoylethyl hydroxyethylmonium methosulfate’, which is another name for animal fat.
 The Comfort brand is owned by Unilever, a company that sells products in China where animal testing is required by law.

 Is Lenor vegan?

 Lenor fabric conditioner is not suitable for vegans.
 It contains ‘cationic esterquat surfactant’ which could be derived from animal fat or vegetable oil – the brand won’t say which.
 The Lenor brand is owned by Procter & Gamble, a company that tests on animals.
 Lenor is not certified as vegan.

 Fairy fabric softener is not vegan-friendly.
 It contains ‘cationic surfactants’ which may be derived from animal fat, although Fairy does not confirm or deny this.
 Fairy is not certified as cruelty-free and the brand is owned by Procter & Gamble, a company that tests on animals.

 Animal fat is a common ingredient in fabric softener, but you can buy fabric conditioner with no animal fat in the UK for the same price as the popular non-vegan brands.

 Many vegan fabric softeners and fabric conditioner alternatives are better for the environment as they are more concentrated for a lower carbon footprint and are less likely to use toxic chemicals.
 However, I am yet to find a vegan fabric conditioner that’s also plastic-free!

 To help you to decide which laundry softener best suits your needs, I’ve put the best ones into this handy comparison table…

 Personally, I think that the best vegan fabric conditioner is Smol.
-I ordered a twin pack and I expect that these will last at for at least six months.
+I find that a twin pack lasts for around six months.
 My clothes are super soft and when they’re drying in front of the radiator they make the whole room smell lovely.